cconsta1/cconsta1.github.io/_pages/about.md

 an open-source data curation platform designed to help researchers manage and share their data.
-The platform offers a wide range of tools and features, including 3D model previewers, which are an essential tool for researchers working with 3D models.
+The platform offers a wide range of tools and features, including 3D model previewers, which are essential for researchers working with 3D models.
 My main contribution to the project is in creating 3D model previewers, which allow researchers to easily visualize their models.